Smonman/MazeGenerator/README.md

 After filling in the required values, hit __Generate__ to generate the maze image.
 After a successfull generation, the maze might be saved by pressing the __Save__ button.

-Note, that each generation, even with the same input value, might result in a completely different maze.
+> **Note**: each generation, even with the same input values, might result in a completely different maze.

 ## Known issue